🐂 Not all bull runs are created equal. November’s AI picks include 5 stocks up +20% eachUnlock Stocks

 "At a time when much of the world simply backed away from the poorest countries, IDA has been their lifeline," World Bank chief economist Indermit Gill said in a statement.
 "Over the past five years, it has poured most of its financial resources into the 26 low-income economies, keeping them afloat through the historic setbacks they suffered."

-Natural disasters also have taken a greater toll on these countries over the past decade.
-Between 2011 and 2023, natural disasters were associated with average annual losses of 2% of GDP, five times the average among lower-middle-income countries, pointing up the need for much higher investment, the World Bank said.
+Natural disasters have also taken a greater toll on these countries over the past decade.
+Between 2011 and 2023, natural disasters were associated with average annual losses of 2% of GDP, five times the average among lower-middle-income countries, pointing to the need for much higher investment, the World Bank said.

 The report also recommended that these economies, which have large informal sectors operating outside their tax systems, do more to help themselves.
 This includes improving tax collections by simplifying taxpayer registration and tax administration and improving the efficiency of public spending.